fedeizzo/ParticleSwarmOptimization-OpenMPI/presentation/main.md

 - places: `[pack scatter pack:excl scatter:excl]`.

 # Benchmarking, time exceed
-Many of sent experiments failed for time exceed time.
-At a first sight it would seem that the failure rate is correlated with the increasing number of processes used for the computation.
+Many of the submitted experiments failed due to time exceeded errors.
+At a first sight, it seems that the failure rate is correlated with the increasing number of processes used for the computation.

 ![Number of failed run per process](../report/images/number_of_failed_runs_per_process.pdf){#fig:time-exceeded-jobs-per-process width=80%}